Diablo IV Guide: All Essential Terms, Phrases, Figures & Skills

 Open World Event:

 Open world events are indicated by a red circle on your map.
-They happen on fixed spots around the world, and they are public events meaning you might run into other players, and you can complete the objective together usually takes like one minute or two.
+They happen on fixed spots around the world, and they are public events, meaning you might run into other players, and you can complete the objective together.
+It usually takes about one minute or two.

 The World Boss: